-OK, we’re 8 days into 2019.
+OK, we’re a week into 2020.
 You’ve had enough time to settle in.
 You’re grinding.
 Business as usual.
 Here are 3 questions for you:

 - How “usual” will things be this year?